mui/material-ui/docs/src/pages/components/alert/alert-es.md

 ## Iconos

 El `icon` prop permite añadir un icono para el inicio del componente Alert.
-This will override the default icon for the specified severity.
+Esto anulará el icono por defecto para la gravedad especificada.

 You can change the default severity to icon mapping with the `iconMapping` prop.
 This can be defined globally using [theme customization](/customization/globals/#default-props).